-The Application must include two (2) copies of a phase I environmental site assessment covering all Project Sites completed within one (1) year prior to the Application deadline according to the Authority's Standards for Environmental Reviews and Professionals available on the Website.
+The Application must include a phase I environmental site assessment covering all Sites completed within one (1) year prior to the Application deadline according to the Authority's Standards for Environmental Reviews and Professionals available on the Website.
+If a Phase II is available, it may be submitted along with the Phase I.